mind/wheels/README.md

 pip --no-cache-dir install http://wheels.tinymind.org/{RELEASE}/{WHEEL}
 ```

-The wheels can be found in the [releases page](https://github.com/mind/wheels/releases).
+The list of all wheels can be found in the [releases page](https://github.com/mind/wheels/releases).

-## TensorFlow
+## Versions

 The table below lists versions you will most likely use.
 However, be sure to check out the [releases page](https://github.com/mind/wheels/releases) as we are adding other builds (debug, XLA, etc) to the collection.
 Need something or a wheel doesn't work for you?
 File an issue.